InfiniStore: Elastic Serverless Cloud Storage: Conclusion

 \section{Conclusion}

 In this paper, we rethink the fundamental design of cloud storage systems and propose ServerlessMemory, a new cloud storage service.
 ServerlessMemory fills a gap in cloud storage services by offering a truly elastic, highly performant, yet low-cost with a pay-per-access memory storage layer.
 By seamlessly combining ServerlessMemory with a cost-effective cloud object store, we present a generic and novel cloud storage system, {\proj}, which supports uninterrupted data services by employing an automated, fast, and reliable parallel recovery scheme.
-Extensive evaluation via real-world production storage workloads and applications demonstrate that {\proj} outperforms existing systems while lowering costs with its pay-per-access pricing model. {\proj} presents a new performance-\$cost tradeoff in the cloud storage landscape. {\proj} is open-sourced and is available at: \url{https://github.com/sionreview/sion}.
+Extensive evaluation via real-world production storage workloads and microbenchmarks demonstrates that {\proj} outperforms existing systems while lowering costs with its pay-per-access pricing model.
+Furthermore, {\proj} presents a new performance-\$cost tradeoff in the cloud storage landscape. {\proj} is open source and publicly available at: \url{https://github.com/ds2-lab/infinistore}.